Plant Talk 11 Plants for Crafts

 Dried flowers as crafts

-Dried flowers for arrangements offer another mode of incorporating nature into crafts (Hillier & Hilton, 1986; Kraska, 1995; Petelin, 1988).
+Dried flowers for arrangements offer another mode of incorporating nature into crafts (Dunster, 2021; Hillier & Hilton, 1986; Illes & Goluza, 2020; Kraska, 1995; Partridge, 2022; Petelin, 1988).
 Many of the best dried flowers are not native or naturalized in Appalachia but can be easily grown as annuals.
 Some examples include Statice (Limonium spp.), Globe Amaranth (Gomphrena spp.), Celosia (Celosia spp.)
 Honesty (Lunaria spp.), Pigweed (Amaranthus spp.) and Strawflower (Helichrysum spp.).
 Some plants will naturalize locally without seeming to spread much such as Poppies (Papaver somniferum), Love in a Mist (Nigella damascena) and Larkspur (Delphinium sp.).
 Choice native and naturalized plants include many members of the Grass (Poaceae), Mustard (Brassicaceae), Mint (Lamiaceae), Amaranth (Amaranthaceae) and Aster (Asteraceae) families.

 Fresh flowers represent another type of craft industry for Appalachia and many other parts of the world.
 Many traditional cut flowers are annuals that are neither native nor naturalized in this area.
 Some choice examples include Zinnias (Zinnia spp.), Butterfly bush (Buddleja davidii), Dianthus (Dianthus spp.), Red hot Poker (Kniphofia uvaria), Lupines (Lupinus spp.) and Bells of Ireland (Moluccella laevis).
 Lawrence Griffith (2008) conducted extensive research on the flower types used in the early period of American establishment.
 This work may be of assistance to people trying to recreate historical period gardens.
-A number of good modern guides cover growing flowers for market (Benzakein et al., 2017; Byczynski, 2008; Newbery, 2015; Nolan, 2019).
+A number of good modern guides cover growing flowers for home and market (Alexander et al., 2021; Benzakein et al., 2017; Byczynski, 2008; Newbery, 2015; Nolan, 2019; Proust, 2022; Siegfried, 2023).

 Overview of Appalachian Craft Plants